benjamincrozat/content/posts/chatgpt-plugin-laravel.md

 }
 ```

-To create a specification for your plugin, you can use a the [zircote/swagger-php](https://packagist.org/packages/zircote/swagger-php) package.
+To create a specification for your plugin, you can use the [zircote/swagger-php](https://packagist.org/packages/zircote/swagger-php) package.

 You must generate an *openapi.json* file (or whatever.json) that is publicly accessible and will then be linked inside the manifest (we will discuss this in the next section):